Definition of Prokaryotic Cell

-- Each ribosomal subunit contributes to specific functions for the synthesis of bacterial proteins.
+- Each ribosomal subunit can contribute to specific functions for the synthesis of bacterial proteins.

 - Moreover, ribosomes give the cytoplasm of prokaryotes a granular appearance.

-- The bacterial capsule is a polysaccharide coat that covers the cell wall of most bacteria.
+- The bacterial capsule is a polysaccharide coat that covers the cell walls of most bacteria.

 - They protect bacterial cells from harsh environmental conditions.